-The ICS is a command structure used in the Emergency Response Plan (ERP) at the Hope Bay mine site.
-This structure is designed to have a documented sequence of decisions that has been reviewed in advance of an emergency situation and establishes a chain of command to minimize confusion, so that employees will have no doubt who has the authority for making decisions.
+The ICS is a command structure and process used in the Emergency Response Plan (ERP) at the Hope Bay mine site.
+This structure is designed to have a documented sequence of decisions that has been reviewed in advance of an emergency situation and establishes a chain of command to minimize confusion, so that employees will have no doubt who has decision-making authority.

-If the ICS is activated in response to a spill emergency, the MGM (or designate) becomes the Incident Commander and implements the ICS command system outlined in Figure III at the beginning of this plan.
-The Incident Commander will communicate with onsite managers and direct all efforts in the spill response including evacuating personnel, identifying resources required to respond to the incident and activating the Emergency Response Team (ERT).
-The Incident Commander will direct the Maintenance Superintendent to coordinate containment and clean-up actions based on safety of the responders and environmental protection priorities as identified by the Health & Safety Manager/Superintendent and the Environmental Superintendent.
-In the event of a large spill, the Incident Commander may direct the Materials Manager/Superintendent to secure off-site resources and facilitate shipment to the Hope Bay site.
-The Incident Commander will establish communications with the VP Nunavut and VP Health, Safety,
+If the ICS is activated in response to a spill emergency, the Manager on Duty becomes the Incident Commander (IC) and implements the ICS command system outlined in Figure 1-3 at the beginning of this plan.
+Note: the Manager on Duty is the General Manager or their designate.
+The IC will communicate with onsite managers and direct efforts in the spill response including evacuating personnel, identifying resources required to respond to the incident and activating the Emergency Response Team (ERT).
+The IC will establish the Incident Command Post and designate roles as described in Figure 1.3.
+Some managers will be required to assume the ICS roles as part of the Incident Command Post (ICP) as well as manage their title roles.